Pig owners and keepers NLIS requirements

 How to register a property where pig/s are kept

-All pig owners regardless of the intended use of the pigs (pets, breeders or commercial piggeries) are required to have a PIC identifying the property where pigs are kept and a pig tattoo brand registered to the PIC.
+All pig owners and keepers regardless of the intended use of the pigs (pets, breeders or commercial piggeries) are required to have a PIC identifying the property where pigs are kept and a pig tattoo brand registered to the PIC.

 A Victorian PIC starts with the number 3, followed by four letters and three numbers, for example, 3ABCD123.
 For more information see Property Identification Codes.